Kaned1as/MARC-FS/README.md

     $ make
     $ # here goes the step where you actually go and register on mail.ru website to obtain cloud storage and auth info
     $ ./marcfs /path/to/empty/folder -o username=your.email@mail.ru,password=your.password

+If you want your files on Mail.ru Cloud to be encrypted, you may use nested EncFS filesystem to achieve this:

+    $ ./marcfs /path/to/empty/folder -o username=your.email@mail.ru,password=your.password
+    $ mkdir /path/to/empty/folder/encrypted # needed only once when you init your EncFS
+    $ encfs --no-default-flags /path/to/empty/folder/encrypted /path/to/decrypted/dir
+    $ cp whatever /path/to/decrypted/dir
+    $ # at this point encrypted data will appear in Mail.ru storage

+To unmount previously mounted share, make sure no one uses it and execute:

+    $ # if you mounted encfs previously, first unmount it
+    $ # fusermount -u /path/to/empty/folder/encrypted
+    $ fusermount -u /path/to/empty/folder

 API references
 --------------